aaambrosio/godot-x11-arm64-mono/README.md

-# Godot build for Linux arm64 with Mono
+# Godot build script for Linux arm64 with Mono

 This repository contains scripts for building Godot for Linux arm64 with Mono.